parkkyungjun/Competition/README.md

 trying stain h&e & out of mmseg & to scratch(segformer_b5)...
 220830

-i tried some augmentation about color because hpa & hubmap is diffent about color it is meaningful...
+i tried some augmentation about color because hpa & hubmap is different about color it is meaningful...
 220830

 i apply pixel_size augmentation but it be ineffective...
 220903